sozu-proxy/sozu/doc/configure_cli.md

 sozu --config /etc/sozu/config.toml state load --file state.json
 ```

-You should be able to request your application like before the shutdown.
+You should be able to request your cluster like before the shutdown.